acroucher/zofu/README.md

 ninja -C build install
 ```

-By default this will install Zofu to a standard location, e.g. `/usr/local/lib` on Linux (for which you will generally need administrator privileges) .
+By default this will install the Zofu shared library to a standard location, e.g. `/usr/local/lib` on Linux (for which you will generally need administrator privileges) .
 If you want to install it somewhere else, you can specify a 'prefix' using the `--prefix` and `--libdir` options at configure time, e.g.:

 ```
 meson build --prefix=/home/bob/ --libdir=lib
 ```

 would configure Zofu to install into the `/home/bob/lib` directory.
+The `zofu-driver` utility will similary be installed by default to the `bin` subdirectory after the prefix; the subdirectory name can be changed using the `--bindir` option.

 The Fortran module files (e.g. *.mod for the gfortran compiler) will also be installed (to make them available when building your test code), by default to the `include` subdirectory after the prefix.
-If you want to install the module files somewhere else, you can specify the `includedir` option at configure time, e.g.:
+If you want to install the module files somewhere else, you can specify the `--includedir` option at configure time, e.g.:

 ```
 meson build --prefix=/home/bob/ --libdir=lib --includedir=finclude/zofu